Davjes15/ardas_platform/README.md

 writing Python code or modifying the base code.

 ### Command line usage
-After installing Python, setting the virtual environment, installing all the requierements, and clone this repository user might follow these steps in the command line.
+After installing Python, setting the virtual environment, installing all the requierements, and cloning this repository user might follow these steps in the command line.

 Go to the folder `ardas_platform`
 ```sh